Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 iisreset

-3. Wait until the Internet services are successfully stopped and restarted, then repeat the same procedure that was triggering the error to see if the issue has been resolved.
+3. Wait for the services to restart, then try the action that was causing the error to check if the issue is resolved.

 Restarting the Internet Information Services